 What are the key things that were learnt as a result of this project?

 - Immune responses to oats do occur in some people with coeliac disease but are relatively uncommon even when 100g of oats is consumed.

-- Gut damage is seen in a subset of people with coeliac disease after they consume wheat free oats for three months.
+- Gut damage is seen in a subset of people with coeliac disease after they consume gluten free oats for three months.
 However, it is difficult to determine whether the changes are definitely caused by oats or other things such as accidental gluten exposure.